 Vitis Vinifera – Muller- Thurgau X Chasselas Napoleon

-Another obscure Geisenhiem crossing fromthe 1930s.
-Planted at Carr-Taylor (Westfield) and at Tenterden in the late 70s and still grown at the latter, it survived because it actually made very nice wine, usually as part of a blend.
-Less disease prone than M-T , higher sugars and a distictive spicy taste.
+Another obscure Geisenheim crossing from the 1930s.
+Planted at Carr-Taylor (Westfield) and at Tenterden in the late 70s and still grown at the latter, it survived because it actually made a very nice wine, usually as part of a blend.
+Less disease-prone than M-T, higher sugars and a distinctive spicy taste.
 Never really caught on and I am not aware of any recent plantings.

 The surprise is that this is grown in England at all, the other surprise is that the grapes can actually be used for winemaking.
 You can forget about red wine but it does make a surprisingly good base wine for sparkling (white).

 Sugar 60 oc (if you’re lucky)

 Some question mark over the parentage of this vine.
 Bred by Dr Muller of Geisenheim and Wadenswil in Switzerland in 1882.